CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 #### Stanford dragon

 Finally, I decided to load the Stanford dragon mesh.
 This mesh has a staggering (for me) 435,545vertices and  871,306 faces.
-Due to time limitations, I was only able to run this for 2.5k iterations, and a octree or KD-tree would have added a massive speed up (Future work).
+Due to time limitations, I was only able to run this for 2.5k iterations, and an octree or KD-tree would have added a massive speed up (Future work).

 ![](./img/dragon.png)

 ### Debugging Normal view

-In order to debug the mesh normals, I ended up implementing a simple normal view mode.
-In this mode, each surface is colored by the absolute value of their normal.
-Thus, if the surface is a roof (or floor), it will have a normal in the y axis (0, 1, 0) and thus be colored in green  (RGB coloring). below is a sample image of a tilted cube (made of triangles) with the faces colored using the normals.
+To debug the mesh normals, I ended up implementing a simple normal view mode.
+In this mode, each surface is coloured by the absolute value of their normal.
+Thus, if the surface is a roof (or floor), it will have a normal in the y-axis (0, 1, 0) and thus be coloured in green  (RGB colouring). below is a sample image of a tilted cube (made of triangles) with the faces coloured using the normals.

 ![](./img/normal_debugging_view.png)